oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

 ### About this Lab

-If you just created a new Cloud account following the instructions in Getting Started, you might want to wait before you attempt to create Visual Builder and VB Studio instances.
-It could take anywhere between 10 and 30 minutes for a new user account to be fully provisioned and for the navigation menu to show.
-If you already have a Cloud account, you don't need to wait.
+If you just created a Cloud Account using the instructions in the previous lab, you might want to wait before you attempt to create Visual Builder and VB Studio instances.
+It could take anywhere between 10 and 30 minutes for a new user account to be fully provisioned (you'll get a email when provisioning is complete).
+If you already have a Cloud Account, you don't need to wait.
 Either way, make sure you've signed in to the Oracle Cloud as an Oracle Identity Cloud Service user before proceeding. *Note: If you log in using an Oracle Cloud Infrastructure account, the navigation menu to Visual Builder won't show.*

 ### Objectives